 You will develop powers of analysis, logical thought and argument within a supportive and encouraging environment.
 It will be these skills of communication, understanding, analysis and self-management that provide you with a passport into employment.
 Types of employment could include museum and archive work, journalism, law, banking, local politics, all types of administrative work, marketing and advertising, and teaching.

-Business and commerce.
+Business and commerce

 General administrative and management posts

 You may be eligible for funding to help support your study.
-To find out about scholarships, bursaries and other funding opportunities that are available please visit the University's Bursaries and Scholarships page
+To find out about scholarships, bursaries and other funding opportunities that are available please visit our Bursaries and Scholarships section.